Bâtiment 7 (Montreal)

 Bâtiment 7 is a complex run independently by the collective "7 à Nous".
-It included various projects like Le Détour fruits, vegetables and food store run by volunteers, in an area in need of affordable priced food, also Sans-Taverne, a home beer cooperative that distributes beers and alcoholic products in more than 100 locations and bars.
-The complex also includes the cooperative Press Start that organizes lectures and debates in public gatherings of youth between 14 and 21 years and La Coulée, a solidarity collective teaching various skills including metallurgy.
+It included various projects including Le Détour fruits, vegetables and food store run by volunteers, in an area in need of affordable priced food, also Sans-Taverne, a home beer cooperative that distributes beers and alcoholic products in more than 100 locations and bars.
+The complex also includes the cooperative Press Start that organizes lectures and debates in public gatherings of youth between 14 and 21 years, as well as a diy video arcade and La Coulée, a solidarity collective teaching various skills including metallurgy.
 Other collaborative services include preparing cadres of auto and bicycle mechanics, carpentry, silk-screen printing, work on ceramics and photography.
+There is a community greenhouse, garden and small urban farm with a chicken coop.
 Other planned projects include a collaborative culinary space, child birth aid, a nursery and autonomous works.